 Hail, holy Queen, Mother of mercy, hail, our life, our sweetness, and our hope.
 To you we cry, the children of Eve; to you we send up our sighs, mourning and weeping in this land of exile.
 Turn, then, most gracious advocate, your eyes of mercy toward us; lead us home at last and show us the blessed fruit of your womb, Jesus: O clement, O loving, O sweet Virgin Mary.

 There are also contemporary ways to pray.
-Talking with God each day, no matter the form or words used, nourishes our relationship and helps it to grow.
+Talking with God each day, no matter the form or words used, nourishes our relationship with God and helps it to grow.

 - Silent prayer or meditation helps us center our thoughts on God’s goodness and offers renewal in a noisy, hectic world.